utra-robosoccer/soccerbot/README.md

 # soccer-embedded

+## Dynamixel_AX-12A_Driver
+Dynamixel AX-12A library, in progress.

+## Latency Tests
+Working folder for testing motor response times.

+## Dynamixel_AX-12_Motor
+Working folder for miscellaneous test code.

+## Other files
+### Dynamixel_AX-12_UART
+Simple send and receive practice.
+This project is kept as a reference for working UART code.
-## Basic_Motor
+### Basic_Motor
 Alternates motor position between 0 and 300 degrees

-## Dynamixel_AX-12_UART
-Simple send and receive

-## Dynamixel_AX-12_Motor
-Main working folder.
-Dynamixel AX-12A library in progress in the folder "\Drivers\Dynamixel_AX-12A"